 Fraser Island was listed as world heritage in 1992 and the state government realised the money-making potential and took control.
 They implemented practices to control the dingoes so they wouldn’t be an inconvenience or nuisance to the growing number of visitors.
-Before this, the dingoes were living a happy and harmonious life on the island interacting with visitors and locals.
+The dingoes were living a happy and harmonious life on the island interacting with visitors and locals before this.

 Management practices in the past and present include culling, hazing, ear tagging of puppies, shock collars, non-lethal poisoned baits, electrified grates and fences.

 Demonised by the media and mismanaged by authorities the dingo population on Fraser Island is dwindling.